joshchew24/notes/House of Leaves.md

 # House of Leaves
+- may 4, 1989: johnny's mother Pelafina dies
 - opening was shot in April 1990
 - June 1990, Tom goes to Charlotteville (p.
 56)
 - august: exploration A (p.63)